kimdurante/gis-workshop-waml-template/content/metadata.md

 ### Metadata Schemas

-The spatial data infrastructure preserves and publishes metadata in a variety of schemas so that data can be made accessible within different environments.
+The spatial data infrastructure preserves and publishes metadata in a variety of schemas.
+Metadata for spatial datasets is created in ArcGIS XML, then transformed into ISO 19139/19110, MODS, and GeoBlacklight metadata, in order to make data discoverable and accessible within different environments.

 ![Workflow](https://github.com/kimdurante/geospatial-data-management/blob/main/images/MDWorkflow.jpg?raw=true)